 - Q Are there alternative treatments for atypical neuralgia?

-- Q What increases my risk for atypical neuralgia?
+- Q What is atypical neuralgia?